 Although New Zealand is on the other side of the world, in fact it’s only a couple of flights away - long flights, certainly , but with a single stop -.

 Our journey began in the northern part of North Island.
 We rented a car in Auckland and drove for a few hours to reach the northernmost region of the country.
 Although it’s a coastal area, New Zealand doesn’t stand out for its beaches.
 It’s better to enjoy the wide range of activities that the country has to offer.
 Our first activity was so much fun!
 We drove a quad on a 90 miles-long beach, enjoying the scenery with a little adrenaline.

-We continued to the geothermal area of Rotorua, in the center of North Island, where we admired some of the most amazing landscapes of the island: a sulphurous zone with boiling mud pools, geysers and fantastic colours.
-In addition to admiring this fantastic landscape, we also bathed in hot springs, enjoyed a trekking to the waterfalls and sailed on a catamaran in Lake Rotoiti.
+We continued to the geothermal area of Rotorua, in the center of North Island, where we admired some of the most amazing landscapes of the island: a sulfurous zone with boiling mud pools, geysers, and fantastic colors.
+In addition to admiring this fantastic landscape, we also bathed in hot springs, enjoyed trekking to the waterfalls, and sailed on a catamaran in Lake Rotoiti.